MBTIWeaver

-Thomson (1998) offers a cognitive-function perspective, observing that INFJs characteristically rely on dominant Ni to perceive patterns and convergent meanings below the surface of events.
-When this function operates in tandem with auxiliary Fe, the result is a personality pattern oriented toward understanding people at a level that goes beyond outward behavior.
+Thomson (1998) offers a cognitive-function perspective, observing that INFJs characteristically rely on dominant introverted intuition to perceive patterns and convergent meanings below the surface of events.
+When this function operates in tandem with auxiliary extraverted feeling, the result is a personality pattern oriented toward understanding people at a level that goes beyond outward behavior.
 Thomson notes that INFJs often report experiencing sudden, fully formed insights about a person or situation, which they then seek to express in ways that serve collective well-being.

 Common Traits